teruis/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 -   [System monitoring by Google](https://intranet.alxswe.com/rltoken/_8KIbIUNzMgKi_LiGMBWAw "System monitoring by Google")
 -   [Nginx logging and monitoring](https://intranet.alxswe.com/rltoken/V3GsrDcMHPdgrizShj4RCg "Nginx logging and monitoring")

-## Learning Objectives

-At the end of this project, you are expected to be able to [explain to anyone](https://intranet.alxswe.com/rltoken/Bd9r8twsVT3S_8j7-kOLrg "explain to anyone"), **without the help of Google**:

 ### General